-Despite increased cybersecurity capabilities and awareness, threat actors’ sophistication has increased in parallel, leading to an uptick in cyberattacks.
+Despite increased cybersecurity capabilities and awareness, the sophistication of threat actors has also increased in parallel, leading to a rise in cyberattacks.
 An IBM report placed the global average cost of a data breach at $4.88 million U.S. dollars.

 Cybersecurity is more crucial than ever.
 However, code doesn’t become secure on its own.
-Besides buying and implementing software that can improve code quality and security and establishing cybersecurity policies, organizations must build relationships and collaboration between teams to build an organizational culture of security.
+Besides buying and implementing software that can improve code quality and security, and establishing cybersecurity policies, organizations must foster relationships and collaboration between teams to cultivate an organizational culture of security.

 Here are five tips to get started.